RAA Finance credit reporting policy

 Managing your complaint

-In the unlikely event that your complaint is unresolved, you are unhappy with the resolution of your complaint or with the way RAA has handled your complaint through the Dispute Resolution Process, you are entitled to contact the Office of the Australian Information Commissioner or the Australian Financial Complaints Authority which may investigate your complaint further.
+In the unlikely event that your complaint is unresolved, you’re unhappy with the resolution of your complaint, or with the way RAA has handled your complaint through the dispute resolution process, you are entitled to contact the Office of the Australian Information Commissioner or the Australian Financial Complaints Authority which may investigate your complaint further.
 However, they will only become involved when all internal avenues have been exhausted.
 Contact details are as follows: